2008 Michigan State University, PhD

 CHM 550 Methods in Structural Biology

-I am trained as a biochemist and structural biologist.
+I am a biochemist and structural biologist.
 For my doctoral research, I worked in a joint project led by Drs.
 James Geiger and Babak Borhan, where we engineered a protein mimic of Rhodopsin to investigate the wavelength regulation mechanism in primate color vision.
-During my postdoctoral research in Dr. Yong Xiong’s lab at Yale University, I began to study how the HIV-1 virus disables host’s antiviral mechanisms by forcing protein mistrafficking.
+During my postdoctoral research in Dr. Yong Xiong’s lab at Yale University, I began to study how the HIV-1 virus disables antiviral mechanisms by forcing protein mistrafficking.
 I joined the department of chemistry and biochemistry at UMass Dartmouth in fall 2016.
-Here I continue to follow my interests in the immune evasion strategies used by the HIV-1 virus.
+Here I continue to follow my interests in studying the immune evasion strategies of HIV-1.

 It is a privilege for me to be engaged in academic research.
 I hope that my interests continue to grow and that our work can bring value to the scientific community and possibly beyond.
 I try to make research a fulfilling experience for everyone in the team, including myself.
 I also believe that passion nurtured through research is the best fuel for teaching.
 Outside of work, I enjoy spending time with family, reading, and playing sports.